NET WORTH: Unknown

 FUNDING AREAS: Arts and Culture, Education, Environment, Jewish Issues

-OVERVIEW: Leonard Shustek and his wife Donna Dubinsky move some of their philanthropy through the Shustek Dubinsky Family Philanthropic Fund, which flies well under the radar and does not even appear to provide tax records.
+OVERVIEW: Leonard Shustek and his wife Donna Dubinsky do some of their grantmaking through the Shustek Dubinsky Family Philanthropic Fund, which flies well under the radar and does not even appear to provide tax records.
 This makes it tough to get a full grasp of the couple's philanthropy or to determine avenues for getting in touch.
 Donna describes the couple's philanthropy as focused on the arts, education, poverty, and Jewish issues.
 Many of the couple's grantees are in Northern California.

 BACKGROUND: Leonard Shustek earned his B.S. and M.S. in physics from Polytechnic Institute of New York University, and an M.S. and Ph.D. in computer science from Stanford University.
 In 1979, Shustek co-founded Nestar Systems, an early developer of networks for personal computers.
 In 1986, he co-founded Network General (later Network Associates), a manufacturer of network analysis tools.
 Shustek has taught computer science at Carnegie Mellon and Stanford, and was a founder of VenCraft, an "angel financing" firm.

 ARTS & CULTURE: Shustek chairs the board of trustees of the Computer History Museum, which is dedicated to the preservation and celebration of computer history and is home to the "largest international collection of computing artifacts in the world, encompassing computer hardware, software, documentation, ephemera, photographs, oral histories, and moving images."
-Shustek has chaired the board since 1996, and he and his wife Donna have given more than $10 million to the museum's capital campaign.
-Donna has also been a star in the tech world, serving in such roles as CEO of PDA giant Palm Inc. The couple have also funded tech and cultural outfits such as The Exploratorium, San Francisco Jewish Film Festival, TheatreWorks Silicon Valley, and San Jose Museum of Art.
+Shustek has chaired the board since 1996, and he and his wife Donna have made more than $10 million in grants to the museum's capital campaign.
+Donna has also been a star in the tech world, serving in such roles as CEO of PDA giant Palm Inc. The couple have also funded tech and cultural organizations such as The Exploratorium, San Francisco Jewish Film Festival, TheatreWorks Silicon Valley, and San Jose Museum of Art.